Miguel Cabrera: 2003: Rookie year and World Series

-Cabrera made his major league debut on June 20, 2003, at 20 years old; Édgar Rentería, at 19 years old, was the only Marlins player to make his debut at a younger age.
+Cabrera made his major league debut on June 20, 2003, at 20 years old.
 Cabrera hit a walk-off home run in his first major league game against the Tampa Bay Devil Rays, following Billy Parker in 1972 and Josh Bard in 2002 as the third player since 1900 to hit a game-winning home run in his big-league debut.
 Cabrera rapidly established himself, as his stellar play in July made him the Marlins' cleanup hitter.
 Cabrera's postseason play helped propel Florida to the World Series title over the New York Yankees and landed him on the cover of ESPN The Magazine during the offseason.
 He finished fifth in the NL Rookie of the Year voting, as teammate Dontrelle Willis took home the award.

 In the NLDS against the Giants, Cabrera hit .286 with three RBIs.
 After changing positions in the heat of the NLCS against the Chicago Cubs, he hit .333 with three homers and six RBIs, including clutch home runs in Game 1 and Game 7 that gave the Marlins crucial leads.
 In Game 4 of the 2003 World Series against the Yankees, Cabrera faced Roger Clemens for the first time in his career.
 In the first inning, Clemens threw a 92-mph fastball in the vicinity of Cabrera's chin, causing Cabrera to turn and stare at Clemens.
 Later in the at-bat, Cabrera hit a pitch to deep right field for a two-run home run.
 The home run would give the Marlins an early 2–0 lead en route to a 4–3 Marlins victory that evened the series at two games apiece.
 Cabrera and the Marlins would go on to win the 2003 World Series in 6 games.

-In his first season Cabrera batted .268 (84-for-314), with 12 home runs, 62 RBIs, 39 runs, 21 doubles, and three triples in 87 games played and received NL Rookie of the Month honors for both July and September.
+In his first season, Cabrera batted .268 (84-for-314), with 12 home runs, 62 RBIs, 39 runs, 21 doubles, and three triples in 87 games played and received NL Rookie of the Month honors for both July and September.

-2004
+2004: 1st All-Star Game

-In 2004, Cabrera batted .294 with 33 home runs, 112 RBIs, 101 runs, 177 hits, a .366 on-base percentage, a .512 slugging percentage from the third and fourth spots in the order, while playing in 160 games and earning his first All-Star appearance.
+On April 20, 2004, Cabrera recorded his 100th career hit, an RBI single in the seventh inning against Roberto Hernández.
+In 2004, Cabrera batted .294 with 33 home runs, 112 RBIs, 101 runs, 177 hits, a .366 on-base percentage, and a .512 slugging percentage from the third and fourth spots in the order, while playing in 160 games and earning his first All-Star appearance.
 Cabrera spent the entire 2004 season playing in the outfield and had 13 outfield assists.
 In 284 total fielding chances, he committed nine errors (tied for the most among NL outfielders) and made 262 putouts.
+Cabrera also appeared in his first career all-star game, as a reserve.
+Cabrera hit an RBI scoring forceout in the 8th inning to drive in Moisés Alou.